Imitation Learning with Stability and Safety Guarantees: Safe Imitation Learning Algorithm

 \section{Safe Imitation Learning Algorithm}

 Given state and control data pairs from the expert demonstrations, we use a loss function $\mathcal{L}(N)$ to train NN controllers with weights $N$ to match the data.
-Common choices of the loss function includes mean squared error, absolute error, and cross-entropy.
+Common choices of the loss function include mean squared error, absolute error, and cross-entropy.
 In general, $\mathcal{L}(N)$ is non-convex in $N$.
-We propose the next optimization to solve the safe IL problem,

-where $Q$ and $L$ are defined in \eqref{eq:QL_def}.
+We propose the next optimization to solve the safe IL problem, where $Q$ and $L$ are defined in \eqref{eq:QL_def}.
 The optimization has separate objectives.
 The cost function~\eqref{eq:cost_fcn} combines the IL loss function with a term that attempts to increase the volume of $\mathcal{E}(Q_1^{-1})$ (which is proportional to $\det(Q_1)$ ).
 The parameters $\eta_1, \eta_2 > 0$ reflect the relative importance between imitation learning accuracy and size of the robustness margin.
 The optimization has two sets of decision variables: $N$ and $(Q, L)$.
 The former is involved in mimicking the expert behaviour, and the latter are involved in the stability and safety constraints \eqref{eq:stab_safe_constr}.
 The two sets of variables are connected through the equality constraint \eqref{eq:connect_constr}.
 Note that \eqref{eq:connect_constr} is equivalent to $f(N)= L Q^{-1}$, and the term on the right-hand side equals to $\tilde{N}$ from \eqref{eq:Ntilde_LQ}.
 Therefore, \eqref{eq:connect_constr} essentially means that the first set of decision variable $N$, after being transformed by the nonlinear function $f$, satisfies the stability and safety constraints.

-Similar to \cite{Pauli2020}, we use the alternating direction method of multipliers (ADMM) algorithm to solve this type of constrained learning problem.
+Similar to \cite{Pauli2020}, we use the alternating direction method of multipliers (ADMM) algorithm to solve this constrained learning problem.
 We first define an augmented loss function

 where $\norm{\cdot}_F$ is the Frobenius norm, $Y \in \R^{(n_u+n_\phi) \times (n_G + n_\phi)}$ is the Lagrange multiplier, and $\rho > 0$ is the regularization parameter typically affecting the convergence rate of ADMM.
-The ADMM algorithm takes the following form
+The ADMM algorithm takes the following form: